 Hey.
 I guess it's good to be here.

-:) So anyway. stereotypes isn't only a huge factor in our own lives, but also a huge factor in writing stories for teens and preteens.
+😊 So anyway. stereotypes aren't just a huge factor in our lives, but also a huge factor in writing any story for teens and preteens.
 I know this because I like to talk to Kira about these things.
-She's kind of nice, I suppose, honest to who we are when she wrote our story, at least.
-And I like to learn things.
+I like to learn about anything I can.